 1398 S Victory Drive, Mankato

-In 1948, area residents planted 1,170 trees along MN Highway 22 to honor World War I and World War II veterans from the Mankato area.
+In 1948, area residents planted 1,170 trees along MN Highway 22 honoring World War I and World War II veterans from the Mankato area.
 The highway, known locally as “Victory Highway”, was scheduled for reconstruction starting in 2017, requiring the removal of approximately 600 Victory trees.
 Today, 5 new monuments stand tall along the Highway, signifying the US Army, Marines, Navy, Air Force, and Coast Guard.